Ficus Whitefly in South Florida

 Often we see people checking for whitefly by shaking the ficus benjamina leaves to see if adult whiteflies come out.
 A much better indicator for the presence of damaging whiteflies is to look on the underside of leaves for the nymphs.

 Ficus whiteflies feed on leaves by sucking juices from the plant tissue.
 This results in the hedge not having adequate nutrients, resulting in severe stress and defoliation.
 After ingesting the plant juices, ficus whitefly secrete a substance called honeydew.

 While you can’t actually see the honeydew, it attracts black fungus and sooty mold.
 If you see this sooty mold it is a sure sign of whitefly or other insects feeding on your ficus or other plants or trees in the immediate area.

 With any pest control strategy, we always recommend being proactive instead of reactive.
 It’s much easier and less costly to prevent whitefly damage than to react to it and return ficus to full health.

 With years of product testing, we have found the most reliable whitefly control and prevention through the use of a systemic insecticide, imidacloprid.
 Since imidacloprid is not water-soluble, it is long lasting if applied via the root drench or injection methods.

 While we tested granular forms of imidacloprid, we get the best results from liquid applications since it is immediately applied with water to carry the active ingredient to the roots.
 Also, it doesn’t get accidentally blown away by landscapers when they are removing leaf debris under the ficus hedges and trees.

-Fun Fact: The Town of Palm Beach actually has such a severe ficus whitefly problem that their code enforcement regularly issues fines to owners of ficus privacy hedges who do not treat for whitefly.
+Fun Fact: The Town of Palm Beach actually has such a severe ficus whitefly problem that the Town of Palm Beach code enforcement officers regularly issue warnings and fines to owners of ficus hedges who do not treat for whitefly.